-Information Technology (IT) and Operating Technology (OT) systems onboard ships are used for a multitude of purposes, such as controlling engines and associated systems, cargo management, navigational systems, administration, etc. Until recent years, these systems were commonly isolated from each other and from any external shore-based systems.
-The increased integration of systems and the greater use of digital ship-to-shore communication and data links now exposes ships to cyber risks and cyber attacks.
+Information Technology (IT) and Operating Technology (OT) systems onboard ships are used for a multitude of purposes, such as controlling engines and associated systems, cargo management, navigational systems, administration, etc. The increased integration of systems and the greater use of digital ship-to-shore communication and data links now substantially increase ships’ exposure to cyber security risks.

-BIMCO, CLIA, ICS, INTERCARGO, INTERTANKO, IUMI and OCIMF have published version 2.0 of the Guidelines on Cyber Security onboard Ships (commonly referred to as the BIMCO Guidelines), which offer guidance to shipowners and operators on how to assess their operations and develop the necessary procedures and actions to improve resilience and maintain integrity of cyber systems onboard their ships.
-It is a “living” document that will be updated to reflect the development of cyber security threats and new technical and procedural mitigation measures.
+BIMCO, CLIA, ICS, INTERCARGO, InterManager, INTERTANKO, IUMI, OCIMF and WSC regularly review and update the Guidelines on Cyber Security onboard Ships (commonly referred to as the BIMCO Guidelines).
+Shipowners and operators can use the guidance to assess their operations and develop the necessary procedures and actions to improve resilience and maintain integrity of cyber systems onboard their ships.

-IMO encourages administrations to ensure that cyber risks are appropriately addressed in safety management systems no later than the first annual verification of the company's International Safety Management (ISM) code’s Document of Compliance after 1 January 2021.
+Ship cyber risks should be appropriately addressed in safety management systems no later than the first annual verification of the company's International Safety Management (ISM) code’s Document of Compliance after 1 January 2021.

 Software maintenance has a cyber security aspect.
 BIMCO and CIRM will ask the IMO to develop guidelines that set a framework for software maintenance of shipboard equipment.
 These new guidelines will be supplemented by an ISO Standard on a Ship Software Logging System that records software versions automatically.